Meet our advisory council

 James Hummer founded and ran Whole Health Management for 21 years.
 He was one of the first to see the opportunity in helping self-insured employers bring their health care services "into the tent."
 Whole Health originated as an on-site health provider to the federal sector.
 James started the business in 1987, purchased a competitor in the late 1980s.
 By the time he sold the company to Walgreens in March 2008, he was running 70 clinics for private-sector employers, including Continental Airlines, Intel, Sprint and Qualcomm.
 Whole Health is now part of Walgreens' Premise Health unit.
 Previously, James founded Ivy Medical Group, a large ambulatory care practice.
 He serves as Chairman of the Board for Endotronix and is an investors and advisor to several health care companies, including Healthspot and MDLive.
 Named regional Ernst & Young Entrepreneur of The Year in 2008, James now invests in health care startups through Luxemburg Capital and Redrock Ventures.

-Donald Jones is a globally recognized leader in Digital Medicine (sometimes referred to as Wireless Health, Digital Health, Connected Health, or mHealth).
-He is sought out as a speaker, advisor and board member.
-He works with healthcare, pharmaceutical and medical device, OEM, Telcos and early stage companies.
-Donald Jones is the CEO of Trial Fusion, a company focused on commercializing digital health products by providing design and partnership expert advise and clinical, user experience and economic evidence required for their adoption.
-Jones also serves as the Chief Digital Officer of the Scripps Translational Science Institute, working with the renowned Eric Topol, MD, on the convergence of genomics and wireless health – digital medicine.
+Donald Jones is a globally recognized leader in Digital Medicine, the Internet of Medical Things and technology enabled health services.
+He is a sought out as a speaker, advisor and board member.
+He works across the spectrum with healthcare, pharmaceutical, medical device, wearable, apparel, material science, Telco and early stage companies.
+Jones serves as Chief Digital Officer of the Scripps Translational Science Institute, working with the renowned Eric Topol, MD, on the convergence of genomics and wireless health – Digital Medicine.
 He co-founded Scripps Digital Medicine, the world’s first clinical trial center focused on digital health and large data sets.
-For 11 years through 2014, he led Wireless Health Global Strategy and Business Development for Qualcomm.
-He is Founder and Chairman of the Wireless Life Sciences Alliance.
-Working with the XPRIZE Foundation and Qualcomm’s CEO, Jones conceived the $10 million Qualcomm Tricorder XPRIZE, a global competition for a consumer device which makes medical diagnoses.
-CommNexus recognized Donald Jones as 2014 Digital Health Innovator of the Year.
+For 11 years, he led Qualcomm’s Wireless Health Global Strategy and Business Development and founded its healthcare division.
+He was Founder and Chairman of the Wireless Life Sciences Alliance, which merged in July 2016 with HIMSS PHCA, forming the largest global connected health trade, standards, scientific and professional organization.
+Working with the XPRIZE Foundation, Jones conceived the $10 million Qualcomm Tricorder XPRIZE, a global competition for a consumer device which makes medical diagnoses.
+EvoNexus recognized Donald Jones as 2014 Digital Health Innovator of the Year.

 Isaac (Zak) Kohane, MD, is the director of the Children's Hospital Informatics Program and is the Henderson Professor of Pediatrics and Health Sciences and Technology at Harvard Medical School (HMS).
 He is also co-director of the HMS Center for Biomedical Informatics and Director of the HMS Countway Library of Medicine.
 Dr. Kohane leads multiple collaborations at Harvard Medical School and its hospital affiliates in the use of genomics and computer science to study cancer and the development of the brain, with an emphasis on autism.
 He has developed several computer systems to allow multiple hospital systems to be used as "living laboratories" to study the genetic basis of disease, while preserving patient privacy.
 Dr. Kohane's research builds on his doctoral work in computer science on decision-support and subsequent research in machine-learning applied to biomedicine.
 Dr. Kohane has led the development of cryptographic health identification systems, automated personal health records and peer-to-peer pathology information networks.
 Dr. Kohane leads several NIH-funded efforts to translate genomic research into clinical practice and continues his own practice in pediatric endocrinology at Children's Hospital Boston.